• Skip to primary navigation

 Jump to Recipe Print Recipe

-These Peppermint Cheesecake Cups are topped with chocolate ganache and candy canes.
-This festive dessert is perfect for Christmas parties!
+These gluten free Peppermint Cheesecake Cups are a festive Christmas dessert!
+They're topped with chocolate ganache and crushed candy canes.

-Peppermint chocolate cheesecake cups with crushed candy canes on white surface.
+Peppermint cheesecake cups topped with chocolate ganache and crushed candy canes.

 Jump to: